V-Holguin/Data-Exploration/AmazonBooks/README.md

 ### To download, open the documents then press 'Download raw file' at the top right

-### Non-interactive images are also available to view to see the dashboard
+### Non-interactive images are also available for view to see the dashboard

 ### The RMarkdown is included to just view the script